This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Control high blood pressure.
 High blood pressure increases the risk that the pseudoaneurysm will burst.
 Your healthcare provider may recommend that you limit the amount of sodium (salt) you have every day.
 You may also need to take your blood pressure and keep a record of the numbers.
 You may also need to take medicine to control your blood pressure.

 - Reach or maintain a healthy weight.
 Extra weight increases your risk for a pseudoaneurysm.
-Ask your healthcare provider how much you should weigh.
-He can help you create a healthy weight loss plan if you are overweight.
+Ask your healthcare provider what a healthy weight is for you.
+He or she can help you create a healthy weight loss plan if you are overweight.

 - Do not drink alcohol or use illegal drugs.
 Alcohol and illegal drugs such as cocaine can increase your blood pressure.
 Ask your healthcare provider for information if you need help quitting.